By Laura A. Roser

 Whether you have an actual person you hold yourself accountable to or base your principles on traits you respect in a variety of individuals, the key to developing an effective Personal Legacy Statement is identifying the ideal character you wish to cultivate and progressing toward that end.

-Examples of Personal Legacy Statements
+Examples of Personal Legacy Statements and Personal Mission Statements